 Do to stress yourself before your exam; be in your best condition.
 Sleep well the night before your exam; eat the kind of food that makes you feel comfortable and “awake”; simply be okay, calm and collected.
 This will help you stay “together” and focused on your exam.

 They often say speed and accuracy but, I prefer to say accuracy before speed.
 Exams are usually an attempt to test your knowledge of the subjects and, you are always subjected to a limited amount of time for every exam – JAMB is no different.
 Hence, for you to pass the JAMB CBT exam, you need to be fast enough in answering all the questions you can answer.

-If you see that you are almost running out of time, what you have to do is select any option for the questioned you don’t know the answer and questions you have not even read.
+If you see that you are almost running out of time, what you have to do is select any option for the questions you don’t know the answers to any questions you have not even read.

 With random picking of answers like that you may get one or two correct answers correctly.
 Remember, 1 point/mark can make someone miss admission!